amathis726/self-steering-ue4-beta/readme.md

-## self-steering-ue4-beta
-A deep learning project to generate training data for image segmentation and steering predictions using the Unreal 4 Game Engine
+## An experiment in using Unreal 4 to generate datasets for image segmentation and self-steering predictions.

 I've been studying deep learning for a few months now.
 Earlier this year I came across fast.ai.
 Their approach and philosphy really resonated with me and I've enjoyed using their libraries of great Python tools.
 Lesson 3 of their online course deals with image semgentation and image regression.
 The lesson mentions how tedious it is to create training data for image segmentation, often requiring a human to create masks and labels for each datapoint by hand.

 I come from a video game art background.
-I've been making 3d digital environments for games for over 20 years, so I thought that I could devise a method to generate training data from a game engine, specifically, Unreal 4, using the fast.ai libraries and Pytorch to train a neural network that would predict the image segmentation of a camera shot taken from a 3D environment in the game engine.
-For further practice, I would then use those segmented images and steering data captured from the game engine as the training data for another neural network that would make steering predictions to keep a vehicle on a path.
+I've been making 3d digital environments for games for over 20 years, so I thought that I could devise a method to generate training data from a game engine, specifically, Unreal 4, then use the fast.ai libraries and Pytorch to train a neural network that would predict the image segmentation of a camera shot taken from a 3D environment in the game engine.
+For further practice, I would then use those segmented images and steering data captured from the game engine as the training data for another neural network that would make steering predictions to keep a moving vehicle on a simple path.

 # Requirements